Navigation

 Bank sign on glass wall of business center

 Yes, TCPA exemptions do apply to financial institutions, but they are limited and highly specific.
 Under the Telephone Consumer Protection Act (TCPA), financial institutions are allowed certain types of communications without obtaining prior express consent.
-These exemptions include calls or texts for fraud alerts, payment reminders, account updates, or transactional notifications.
-However, marketing or solicitation communications are not exempt, and strict compliance is required to avoid costly penalties.
+These exemptions include calls or texts for fraud alerts and identity theft notifications, data breach notifications, and transaction/account-related alerts (e.g., overdraft warnings).
+However, marketing or solicitation communications are not exempt and require prior express written consent.
+Strict compliance is required to avoid costly penalties.

 While exemptions provide some leeway, navigating TCPA rules remains complex.
 This is where PossibleNOW’s DNCSolution® comes in.
 By managing your do-not-call compliance and TCPA requirements, DNCSolution offers financial institutions a reliable, enterprise-ready platform to reduce risks and streamline compliance efforts across communication channels.